 Bond.
 James Bond.

-That’s been our house for the past few months, as Sarah has pursued a new interest in James Bond, as evidenced by the growing collection of books and movies you see here.
+That’s been our house for the past few months, as Ashar has pursued a new interest in James Bond, as evidenced by the growing collection of books and movies you see here.

 But of even more interest to me (because, you know, I’m a words person) is the life of Bond’s creator, Ian Fleming, whose birthday would have been this month.
 I’m joining some of the other iHomeschool Network bloggers for a celebration of some noted May birthdays, and Fleming was my top pick!